Ekmek kadayıfı

 Ekmek kadayıfı is a specialty dessert of Turkish cuisine but it is also known in many regions that were historically part of the Ottoman Empire.
 The Turkish name of the dessert literally translates as "Kadayıf made of ekmek (Turkish bread)" giving clues on its preparation.
 The dessert is usually served with kaymak, a kind of clotted cream.
 Historically being a regional specialty of Afyonkarahisar, the dessert is served in special events within its region of origin.
 The dessert may optionally be flavored or topped with cherries of which Afyonkarahisar produces a significant amount.
 In Greek cuisine, it is known as "ekmek kataifi".
-The Greek version differs to the Turkish version as it is layered with kataifi at the base, followed by a layer of custard and then topped with a layer of whipped cream.

 History

 Historically, as with other bread puddings, this recipe emerged as a way to utilize stale or day-old bread.
 For modern home cooks, it is a popular alternative to more demanding traditional desserts like baklava.
 It is served at iftar meals during Ramadan.
+According to George Mardikian, the dish "is the creation of the famous chef, Tocatlian, who had the honor of entertaining Empress Eugenie.
+It was for her pleasure that this master chef created 'bubbles of cream kaymak.'
+It has become one of the outstanding desserts of Constantinople."